davidn-news/django-settings-env/README.md

 ---------

-The functionality outlined in this section is derived from the dependent package `envex`, the docs for which are repeated below.
+The functionality outlined in this section is derived from the dependent package `envex`, the docs for which are partially repeated below.

 Skip to the Django Support section for functionality added by this extension.

-`envex` provides a convenient interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing many environment specific variables and security sensitive information from application code.
+`envex` provides a convenient type-smart interface for handling the environment, and therefore configuration of any application using 12factor.net principals removing many environment specific variables and security sensitive information from application code.